VGeser/DataProc/ServerTCP/README.md

 - - - - - - - - TDD FOR LIFE! - - - - - - - -
 ```

-To test with your own hands, open 4 command prompts: 1 and server, 1 proxy and 2 clients
+To test with your own hands, open 4 command prompts: 1 end server, 1 proxy and 2 clients
 1) compile files

 I put absolute path, you may google javac docs to make it more convenient